workinghardman/ScriptEasyInstall/README.md

  in the debug console.
 * `TX`    : The long alphanumerical string when typing masternode outputs in the debug console.
-* `ID`    : The small number (0/1) when typing masternode outputs in the debug console.
+* `ID`    : Is your outputidx when typing masternode outputs in the debug console.

 Click ***File - Save***